ibm-cloud-architecture/refarch-eda/docs/kafka/kafka-stream.md

 It is a very important technology to process real-time data for analytics and event processing, developing stateless or stateful processing.

-The Java code in the project: https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-event-producer includes examples of stateless consumers, a text producer, and some example of stateful operations.
 In general code for processing event does the following:

 * Set a properties object to specify which brokers to connect to and what kind of serialization to use.
 * Define a stream client: if you want stream of record use KStream, if you want a changelog with the last value of a given key use KTable (Example of using KTable is to keep a user profile with userid as key).
+In the container shipment implementation we use KTable to keep the Reefer container inventory in memory.
 * Create a topology of input source and sink target and the set of actions to perform in between.
 * Start the stream client to consume records.

-Programming with KStream and Ktable is not easy at first as there are a lot of concept for data manipulations, serialization and operations chaining.
+Programming with KStream and Ktable is not easy at first, as there are a lot of concepts for data manipulations, serialization and operations chaining.
+It also uses function programming and chaining.

 A stateful operator uses the streaming Domain Specific Language, and is used for aggregation, join and time window operators.
 Stateful transformations require a state store associated with the stream processor.
 The code below comes from Kafka examples and is counting word occurrence in text: